arlav/ArtToken/README.md

 Install Ether.js ( npm install --save ethers)
 Install IPFS (npm install --save ipfs-http-client)

-You will also need a browser that runs metamask and for metamask to be properly set up.
+You will also need a browser that runs Metamask and for Metamask to be properly set up.

 You will also need to set particular configurations on your IPFS config file to allow vue.js to access it.
 A copy of the config file has been included in the project.
 Use that if you get a cross-oigins request wheen you try to publih the art(your IPFS config lives in ~/.ipfs/comnfig).
 Alternatively use another address for IPFS (for example 0.0.0.0)

 **TRUFFLE CONFIGURATION**
 use solidity 0.6.2
 use ganache localy, with 7545 port.

 **To Run the project:**